ABDELLANI-Youcef/Javascript_Game/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues ,and feature requests are welcome!

 ## Show your support

-Give a ⭐️ if you like this project!
+Give an ⭐️ if you like this project!

 ## Acknowledgments